kaiserschmarrn0/takao/README.md

 work, learn about it and, in the future, represent how I think they should work.

-Takao stands for "C Kernel and less Assembly", referring to my irrational hate to the assembly language.

 Takao now is in alpha phase where big changes and design decisions will happen, so it has not a specific version number.